 People say that denominational decisions are like law and sausage.
 If you love them, you don’t want to see them getting made.
 But I love the way we Presbyterians govern ourselves.
 I geek out over our historic principles.
 Have you heard these beautiful, high-minded words from 1788? ~ God alone is … [Read more...] about Why I Support the Presbyterian Church’s Vote

 Here's the full text of what the PCUSA just passed at the 221st General Assembly.
 Don't miss #7.
 You're welcome to comment, as long as you disclose your identity.
 I delete anonymous comments.
-The PC(USA) has a long standing commitment to peace in Israel and Palestine.
-We recognize the complexity … [Read more...] about What the PCUSA actually said about the Middle East
+Click here for some of my own thoughts on the subject.
+The PC(USA) has a long standing commitment to … [Read more...] about What the PCUSA actually said about Divestment in the Middle East, 2014

 The 221st General Assembly of the PCUSA is meeting this week in Detroit.
 There are many important and fascinating topics they will discuss, debate, and vote on.
 Among them is Divestment, or whether or not the denomination should divest from American companies that create products used in the … [Read more...] about Apartheid.
 Boycott.
 Conflict.
 Divest.